© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 Do you know what I felt in that moment?

 It was one of those moments that defined my life from then on.
-It taught me that being vulnerable is what made me completely strong; and completely capable of having a relationship with a man I wanted, and didn’t have to just ‘settle’ for some half committed man…because I suddenly felt what it was like to allow wide open vulnerability sweep over my gut, my pelvis, my body…
+It taught me that being vulnerable is what made me completely strong; and completely capable of having a relationship with a man I wanted, and didn’t have to just ‘settle’ for some half committed man…because I suddenly felt what it was like to allow wide open vulnerability sweep over every cell in my body, my gut, my pelvis…

 They say ‘pain is weakness leaving the body’